 Krutzsch set the single-season scoring record that stood until 1989 when Matt Petty set it at 625 point.
 Five years later, Matt McCarty set a new record with 719 points in 1994.

 Barry Lewis has covered local sports for over 30 years.
-If he hasn’t witnessed it, he’s researched it.
+If he hasn’t witnessed it, he’s researched it and now he’s sharing the history of Montgomery County sports on Wednesday’s in the Journal Review.